 - tachycardia, or a fast heartbeat

-- irregular heartbeat, also known as a flutter or fibrillation
+- irregular heartbeat, also known as a flutter or fibrillation, such as atrial fibrillation (A-fib)

-Most arrhythmias are not severe and do not cause complications.
-Some, however, can increase the risk of stroke or cardiac arrest.
+Arrhythmias are not always serious, but some can increase the risk of stroke or cardiac arrest.

 What is a normal heartbeat?